glerner/phpunit-testing/docs/tools/PHPCS-PHPCBF-Guide.md

 ## Configuration for Both PHPCS and PHPCBF

-Both are actually part of one library, and use the same configuration file.
+Both are actually part of one library, and use the same configuration file and (mostly) the same command line parameters.

 This project uses a customized configuration file for them, in `phpcs.xml.dist` that: